darkoverlordofdata/ouroboros/readme.md

 ### caveat

-libwebkitgtk is an order of magnitude slower than chrome.
-Check out the embedded game at http://0.0.0.0:8088/shmupwarz/html using gtk, and in chrome.
+webkitgtk is an order of magnitude slower than chrome.
+Check out the embedded game at http://0.0.0.0:8088/shmupwarz.html using gtk, and in chrome.
 You'll see...

+webkitgtk also doesn't see, to support GLES, as my shaders are ot displaying.